Feng Shui Basics

 What is good luck in feng shui?

-Good luck usually means making the home feel more open, more cared for, and more supportive so opportunity has less friction around it.
+Good luck means making the home feel more open, more cared for, and more supportive so opportunity has less friction around it.

 Do I need lucky items for feng shui good luck?